 - In one large bowl, combine the dry mix ingredients.
 Set aside.

 - In a separate large bowl, combine all of the wet mix ingredients.
 Throw in the mushroom tops and toss them around with your hands to make sure the wet mixture gets into all of the nooks and crannies of the mushroom tops.
 Toss a few times while it marinates for about 20 minutes.

 - While your mushrooms are marinating, heat a small saucepan over medium-low heat.
 Add in the oil and the garlic, and stir to coat the garlic in the oil.
 Once just softened, but not golden (no more than 2-3 minutes), add in the canned diced chilis and allow to saute for 4-5 minutes, stirring frequently.
 Transfer to a bowl and allow to cool.

-- Once cooled, add in the rest of the sambal-horseradish mayo ingredients and place into the refrigerator to chill.
+- Once cooled, add in the rest of the remoulade ingredients and place into the refrigerator to chill.
 (This can also be done the day before to allow the flavors to fully blend)

-Store any leftover mushrooms in the refrigerator.
+Any leftover battered mushrooms can be stored in the refrigerator.
 Reheat in your air fryer, no oil needed!

 - Prep Time: 20 minutes